SOrow-fts/polaris-engine/README.md

 ## What is Polaris Engine?

-Polaris Engine is the first-class development software for visual novel creation.
+`Polaris Engine` is a first-class development software for visual novel creation.

-Polaris Engine has an open-source philosophy and is designed with a true cross-platform portablity including iOS, Android, even gaming consoles.
-It is equipped with features and tools of production-grade quality.
-Polaris Engine is perfect for both beginners and seasoned creators alike.
+With an open-source philosophy and designed with true cross-platform portability in mind, `Polaris Engine` is equipped with features and tools of production-grade quality, making it perfect for both beginners and seasoned creators alike.

-Effortlessness and efficiently are key concepts of Polaris Engine.
-It provides that without sacrificing features or usability to enrich both the creator and user experience.

-Polaris Engine don't aim for no-code but it achieve low-code using multiple Domain Specific Languages).
-Specifically, there are separate languages for scenarios, user interfaces, and logics.
+With a strong focus on effortless and efficient creation, `Polaris Engine` is able to enrich both the creator and user experience, all without sacrificing the features and usability creators and users have become acustomed to in the modern world.

+Polaris Engine doesn't aim to be a no-code platform; however, taking advantage of Domain Specific Languages (DSL), creators can compartmentalize their development cycles, making use of in-built languages for scenarios, user interfaces, and logic.

-We are in the process of adding a little graphical support for each DSL.
+To add to this, we're currently in the process of adding basic graphical support for each DSL.
-This is quite different from other engines and we call it "Visual Live Scripting" technology.
+This is somewhat different to other engines, and we call it 'Visual Live Scripting' (VLS).

-The author thinks as a researcher of software engineering that VLS is one shape of RAD, Rapid Application Development.
+The author thinks as a researcher of software engineering that VLS is one of the many shapes of Rapid Application Development (RAD).

 ## What is the Polaris Engine's Development Goal?

-**"The New Standard for Visual Novel Creation"**, in the era of 2020s and beyond, is the current goal of the Polaris Engine development.
+`Polaris Engine`'s goal is to **define a new standard of visual novel creation** throughout the 2020s and beyond.

-## What are the Polaris Engine's Mission, Vision and Values (MVV)?
+## What are the Polaris Engine's Mission, Vision, and Value (MVV) statements?

 * Mission
   * **Simple:** Polaris Engine enables the creation of Visual Novels in an easy and efficient manner.